-2016’s States with the Best & Worst Community College Systems
+2017’s States with the Best & Worst Community-College Systems

-Minnesota, Oregon and Tennessee are already blazing the trail of the college-for-all circuit, and at least another 10 states — including California, Illinois and Oklahoma — plan to join the bandwagon.
-Such initiatives from all levels of government are proving to be more critical than ever, with public-college costs rising faster than private-college tuition rates and the need for post-secondary training in most jobs seeing steady growth through 2020.
+Multiple states and numerous cities across the U.S. have even initiated “College Promise” programs that grant their residents free rides to community college.
+New York, Oregon, Rhode Island and Tennessee are blazing the trail of this college-for-all circuit, while several other states, such as California, Illinois and Oklahoma, have introduced legislation to follow the same path.
+Such initiatives are proving to be more critical than ever, with public-college costs rising faster than private-college tuition rates and the need for post-secondary training in most jobs seeing steady growth through 2020.

-Drawing on the results of our analysis on the best and worst individual community colleges in the U.S., WalletHub presents a state-by-state ranking of community college systems.
-You can find the results as well as our detailed methodology below.
+Drawing on the findings of WalletHub’s analysis of the best and worst individual community colleges in the U.S., we present a state-by-state ranking of community-college systems below.
+Read on for the results and our detailed methodology.

-In order to identify the best and worst community-college systems in the U.S., we drew upon the results of our analysis of 2016’s Best & Worst Community Colleges, which was conducted at the individual-school level across a sample of 821 institutions and 12 key metrics.
+In order to determine the best and worst community-college systems in the U.S., we drew upon the results of our analysis of 2017’s Best & Worst Community Colleges, which was conducted at the individual-school level across a sample of 728 institutions and 14 key metrics.

-For our state-by-state analysis, we calculated a weighted average of the scores obtained by the community colleges in each state and the number of students enrolled in each school.
+For our state-by-state analysis, we calculated a weighted average of the scores earned by the community colleges in each state and the number of students enrolled in each school.
+The state with the highest average corresponds with a rank of No. 1, or the best community-college system.
 We also took into account only the states that had at least two community colleges present in our sample of the Best & Worst Community Colleges in order to ensure comparability of results.

-Sources: Data used to create these rankings were collected from the National Center for Education Statistics, Council for Community and Economic Research and College Measures.
+Sources: Data used to create this ranking were collected from the National Center for Education Statistics, Council for Community and Economic Research and College Measures.

 Was this article helpful?